101 Excel Functions you should know

-Below is a brief overview of about 100 important Excel functions.
-Click function names for more information and detailed examples.
+Below is a brief overview of about 100 important Excel functions you should know, with links to detailed examples.
 We also have a large list of example formulas, a more complete list of Excel functions, and video training.
-If you are new to Excel formulas altogether, see this introduction.
+If you are new to Excel formulas, see this introduction.

 Date and Time Functions